Georgia’s families with young children have been struggling to access child care, health care, and basic necessities.

 Additional reading:

-Support the child care workforce
+Add the child care workforce as a priority group for CAPS

 There has long been a struggle to recruit and retain early childhood educators, but it has reached a crisis level.
 While comprehensive and sustained investment in early educator compensation is needed to support this critical workforce, the state can utilize existing mechanisms to bolster educators’ economic security, such as by prioritizing children of income-eligible early educators for CAPS Scholarships.